gravitational/teleport/docs/4.3/admin-guide.md

 The Auth server is Teleports brains, and depending on the backend should be backup in a regular cadance.

-For example a customer running Teleport on AWS with etd have these key items of data:
+For example a customer running Teleport on AWS with DynamoDB have these key items of data:

 | What | Where ( Example AWS Customer ) |
 |-|-|